Colombia presidential vote poses test for FARC peace deal - Journal du Cameroun

 – Santos stepping down –

-The winner will succeed Juan Manuel Santos — the president who signed the 2016 deal with the FARC and was awarded the Nobel Peace Prize — when he steps down in August.
+Santos — who was awarded the Nobel Peace Prize for the 2016 deal with the FARC — steps down in August.

-“These elections have an enormous significance for a country where hope is reborn, and we must continue to build peace,” Santos, 66, said on Twitter as campaigning ended.

 Duque, a gray-haired senator and former economist, is backed by the Democratic Center party of former president Alvaro Uribe, which swept the polls in legislative elections in March.
 If successful, he can count on the support of Congress.